JeneLitsch/Litan/README.md

    - Note: Clang++ is choosen by default but this can be changed.
 Just run `./build.sh COMPILER_GOES_HERE` in this case.
 3. Run `./install.sh` to install ltn, ltnc, ltnvm and ltninfo into the /usr/local/bin/ directory.

-### Use as library

-1. Add litan as a submodule to your project.
-2. Add stdxx as a submodule to your project.
-3. Add the litan subdirectory to your project: e.g. `add_subdirectory(libs/litan)`
-4. Link the library: e.g. `target_link_libraries(my_project litan)`
-5. Include the main header: e.g. `#include "libs/litan/Litan.hxx"`

 ## Special Thanks